-This small story in the local paper dates from about a year and a half after I moved to Columbus from Louisville, and is yet more than three years before I started on the Computing Across America adventure.
+This small story in the local paper dates from less than a year after I moved to Columbus from Louisville, and is yet more than three years before I started on the Computing Across America adventure.
 I had just quit an engineering job, had a 4-month-old daughter, and was attempting to carve out a serious living as a freelance writer.
 I had just published a book called Micromatics about the technician’s perspective on microprocessor-based products, and had started on the Industrial Design with Microcomputers textbook project that would gobble most of a year.

 (Apparently the author of this piece had not heard of William Wordsworth.)

 June 11, 1980

 The name Henry Wadsworth Longfellow is easily recognized by most people as the famous 19th century American poet who wrote, among other things.
 “Hiawatha” and “A Psalm of Life.”
 But to a young Dublin writer, the famous poet has become much more.

 Steve Roberts, a young writer with tremendous potential, has paraphrased the poet’s middle name and calls his writing business — Words’worth.

 Roberts started Words’worth a year and a half ago in Louisville, Kentucky, and just recently moved it to Dublin.